 Part 4, Division 2, Section 36 of the Societies Act of British Columbia requires the Association to disclose any remuneration paid to members of the Board of Directors and remuneration to employees and contractors of \$75,000 or more.
 No remuneration was paid to any member of the Board of Directors.
-The Association had no (2019 - one) employee(s) meeting this threshold and total remuneration for fiscal 2020 was \$0 (2019 - \$80,078).
+The Association had one (2020 - none) employee(s) meeting this threshold and total remuneration for fiscal 2021 was \$81,167 (2020 - \$0).